A good elevator pitch will make you more effective

 If you are talking about yourself, briefly describe what your organization does and your own role in context.
 Outline any problems you solve or personal achievements you have been pleased with, and the value you provide in your work.
 Decide what you want your listener to remember most about you.

 A draft example from me:

 “My whole career has been in business communication – in corporate, government and consulting management roles – because I agree with Sir Richard Branson that “Communication is the most important skill any leader can possess.”
 I have held positions in my national industry association and in teaching in university courses.
 In addition, I was recently CEO of a highly respected not-for-profit organization for 3 years, which actively communicated with the public.
 I really enjoy writing and so I run a popular website containing 300 of my articles.
 In addition, I write ebooks and a newsletter on communication for people around the world.”

 3. State your USP

 Include the unique attributes you offer by stating your Unique Selling Proposition (USP).
 This is the product or service you offer better than other firms.
 Decide what customers/clients value most about what your firm offers, and compare with the alternatives other firms can provide.
 Identify where you rank well and develop a concise statement as your USP.

 Key features of a USP

 What (what they need or want)

-Your company/product/service provides (key benefit, compelling reason to believe/invest/buy)
+You and your company/product/service provide (key benefit, compelling reason to believe/invest/buy)

 Sample email pitch to online consumer website